currymike123/CS1/week3.md

 Create a program that checks if a number is between -1 and 5 inclusive.

+Mathematically, we can write this as:
+-1 ≤ x ≤ 5

 There are multiple ways to write this program.
 Explore more than one way to write it.

 ---